Three Warning Signs of Alcoholism in the Work Place

-That 9 to 5 Monday through Friday can be stressful and exhausting, especially if you have parental responsibilities.
-When the weekend rolls around.
+That 9 to 5 Monday through Friday can be stressful and exhausting, especially if you have parental responsibilities when the weekend rolls around.

 It is more common than not to have someone binge drink their weekend away only to feel lethargic and unmotivated on Monday.

 2. Change in Work Attendance and Performance

 Bad breath, unpleasant body odor, and even the overall appearance of the employee become noticeable if their drinking starts to get out of hand.

 3. Attitude and Behavioral Problems

-The problem becomes more apparent if the employee is often secretive or guarded hiding liquor in their desk; stealing sips when no one is looking.
+The problem becomes more apparent if the employee is often secretive or guarded, hiding liquor in their desk; stealing sips when no one is looking.

 Signs of an Alcoholic

 Signs of alcoholism can be subtle but grow as alcohol use becomes more frequent.
 Obvious physical signs include smelling alcohol on the breath, slurred speech, a puffy face, and red eyes.

-At home, where drinking was once a social endeavor, the individual may begin drinking in secrecy and therefore begin isolating themselves for their family or friends.
+At home, where drinking was once a social endeavor, the individual may begin drinking in secrecy and therefore begin isolating themselves from their family or friends.